ucsb-cs56-pconrad-mentors/ucsb-cs56-pconrad-mentors.github.io/_topics/feedback_graphics_lab_part_1.md

 Step 1:

-In the students's [individual FEEDBACK_githubid repo](/topics/create_feedback_repo/), create a section called "lab06 feedback"
+In the students's [individual FEEDBACK_githubid repo](/topics/create_feedback_repo/), create a section called "{{page.lab_num}} feedback"

-In that section, copy paste the following text below (Sample Rubric as Github Flavored Markdown Table).
+In that section, copy/paste the following text below (Sample Rubric as Github Flavored Markdown Table).

-Step 2: Moderator fills in ONLY the +-o? column and the comments column.
+Step 2: Moderator fills in ONLY the `+-o?` column and the comments column.

 THEN the moderator is ready to accept the pull request.
 You can also comment on the pull request directly in the github.com UI, by commenting on lines of source code in the usual way.

 # Sample Rubric as Github Flavored Markdown Table